Snowflake-Labs/mcp/README.md

   - Use: True
 ```

+> [!INFO]
+> Previous versions of the configuration file supported specifying explicit values for columns and limit for each Cortex Search service.
+Instead, these are now exclusively dynamic based on user prompt.
+If not specified, a search service's default search_columns will be returned with a limit of 10.

 ## Connecting to Snowflake

 The MCP server uses the [Snowflake Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for all authentication and connection methods. **Please refer to the official Snowflake documentation for comprehensive authentication options and best practices.**